 By Courtney Pittman

 Building a new home can be an exciting (and daunting) process.
 The burning question every potential homeowner wants to know is, “How much damage is this going to do to my wallet?”
 Good news!
-We can provide a “cost to build” estimate that is personalized for you.
-Our Cost-to-Build Report comes in handy when budgeting for your new home.
-New home construction costs vary widely, depending on where the house is built, the level of finish (tile, trim, window quality, etc...) and the construction site.
-With this report we can calculate basic building costs for your specific plan, based on the materials shown in the design and current pricing in your area of the U.S. or Canada, and also taking into account your preferences (like standard versus economy finishes).
+We can provide house plans with cost to build estimates that are personalized just for you.
+New home construction costs vary widely, depending on where the house is built, the level of finish (tile, trim, window quality, etc.) and the construction site.
+With our Cost to Build report we can calculate basic building costs for your specific plan, based on the materials shown in the design and current pricing in your area of the U.S. or Canada, while also taking into account your preferences (like standard versus economy finishes).

-Not long!
-Our Cost-to-Build reports are usually emailed within 2-3 business days of the order being placed.
+It's instant!
+Our express Cost to Build report allows you to instantly download your report after checkout.
+Other reports (that are not express) are usually emailed within 2-3 business days of the order being placed.

 What items are included in the Cost-to-Build Report?